Respiratory Therapist Salary in Hawaii (2026)

 How many RTs work in Hawaii?

-Only about 480 RTs are employed in Hawaii (BLS May 2024), making it one of the smallest RT labour markets in the country.
+Only about 510 RTs are employed in Hawaii (BLS OEWS May 2025), making it one of the smallest RT labour markets in the country.
 This small market means limited job openings but also limited competition.
 Most Hawaii RT positions are concentrated in Honolulu at the major hospital systems.

 Does Hawaii require the RRT credential?